 Best Heel Support in a Running Shoe for High Arches

 The Nimbus from Asics has been around for a long time, and for a good reason.
 This all-around comfortable shoe provides a snug, wrap-around fit.
-If you’re not used to a high-cushion shoe, you might be surprised by this one (it’s pretty heavy at 12.1 oz), but what it lacks in being a lightweight shoe, it makes up for in comfort and support.
+If you’re not used to a high-cushion shoe, you might be surprised by this one (it’s fairly heavy at just under 11 oz), but what it lacks in being a lightweight shoe, it makes up for in comfort and support.

 The Nimbus’ multi-directional outer layer mesh provides support and the flexibility to travel with your foot while also giving you a greater sense of control.
 The hard Exoskeleton heel support from Asics provides phenomenal support through your heel, which also serves to help stabilize your ankle, two important features when you’re looking for a shoe for high arches.